 First things first, the stock injectors need to be swapped out for the new ones that come with the kit.
 Don’t worry about the fuel system, as the updated injectors bolt right into the stock fuel rail.
 After that, you have to drain all the oil to install the new oil pan.

 The pulley bolt also requires a replacement, as the kit comes with a stronger replacement.
 After that, the kit bolts in with the included bracket.
 You also have to install a new upper radiator hose and new spark plugs.
-Then, the supercharger kit can finally be installed.

-Once everything is over and done with, the last thing left to do is an ECU reflash, as the supercharger requires its own custom map.
+Once everything is over and done with, the last thing left to do is an ECU re-flash, as the supercharger requires its own custom map.

-The Best Supercharger Kit Option
+The Best Scion tC Supercharger Kit

 Previously on Low Offset, we’ve discussed Scion tC turbocharger options.
 There are quite a few, and they run the gamut from means to an end, from off-brand turbo kits to legitimate kits from reputed aftermarket equipment manufacturers.

 While this in itself sounds great, there’s one small problem.
-The Scion tC has been out of production for almost a decade, and the TRD supercharger kit has been out of production for even longer.
-Scion only offered it on the 1st generation tC which was sold from 2004 to 2010.
+The Scion tC has been out of production for almost a decade, and the TRD supercharger has been out of production for even longer.
+Scion only offered it on the 1st generation tC, which was sold from 2004 to 2010.

 If you have the 2nd-generation TC, going with a turbo kit is the most viable option.
 However, if you own a 1st-generation TC, installing the TRD supercharger kit is possible.

-As mentioned previously, everything you need to get the kit installed and up and running comes in the box.
+As mentioned previously, everything you need to get the kit installed and up and running is included in the box.
 If the kit you’re looking at is missing parts, you might have a hard time trying to find them, so make sure that it’s in good condition and includes every part necessary to make it tick.

-Where To Find The TRD Supercharger Kit For The tC
+Where to Find the TRD Supercharger Kit

 You can source an original TRD supercharger for the Scion tC at a few different places.
 Our top recommendations include trailing eBay, owner forums, and Reddit.
 Generally, the prices for these kits run the gamut from $1,000 to $2,500.